LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/studio/_index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Sally Steuterman # to be set by the page reviewer
 reviewerGitHub: gildedgardenia # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2024-01-01T16:02:52-06:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 The UI of a browser is designed to make simple `GET` requests for URLs entered into its address bar.
 This design works great for browsing sites, but falls short when working with APIs.
 Anything beyond a `GET` request is difficult to send via a browser address bar alone.
 Think about what is needed to create a new `Event`.
 This type of request contains a body.
 Our MVC application included a view to allow us to test inputs.
 Our API, however, is **headless**.
 It does not contain the client-side form.
 In order to test how it handles requests then, we need a way to interact with the API server without the browser.
 In this studio, we work with Postman to explore how APIs can be consumed.